 The specialist provides emotional support to students, staff, and faculty, who are victims of a crime throughout the criminal justice process.
-Also, the specialist provides information to victim's regarding available on or off campus resources, including but not limited to counseling services, housing accommodations, transportation needs, and class schedules.
-Makes referrals to appropriate UTRGV departments, agencies, and services within the counties; serves as a go-between for victims, survivors, and their families.
+Also, the specialist provides information in writing to victim's regarding available on or off campus resources, including but not limited to counseling services, class schedules, makes housing accommodations, coordinate transportation to local law enforcement or on-campus appointments, transportation to hospital trips in case of a sexual assault. referrals to appropriate UTRGV departments, agencies, and services within the counties; serves as a go-between for victims, survivors, and their families.
 Provides information on Victim's Rights, Crime Victim Compensation, and Protective Orders to victims.
 The victims seeking assistance can be of crimes committed on or off campus.
+The victim services specialist collaborates with UTRGV departments and community agencies on and off Campus to provide outreach/prevention to the community on a variety of social service topics.